-Member States shall ensure that a rightholder in a work or other protected subject matter considered to be orphan has, at any time, the possibility of putting an end to the orphan status.
-In the case referred to under Article 2(2) Member States shall ensure that a rightholder in a work or other protected subject matter has, at any time, the possibility of putting an end to the orphan status insofar as his rights are concerned.
+Member States shall ensure that a rightholder in a work or phonogram considered to be orphan has, at any time, the possibility of putting an end to the orphan status.
+In the case referred to under Article 2(2) Member States shall ensure that a rightholder in a work or phonogram has, at any time, the possibility of putting an end to the orphan status insofar as his rights are concerned.